Frequently Asked Questions

 A. Make sure there are proper expansion joints cut into their driveway, that the joints are cut completely through the concrete slab, and that the contraction joints are filled properly.
 It is important that the cut goes completely through the concrete.
 If the concrete slab is fairly deep, contractors might occasionally cut through the top of the slab, but not all way through it.
 When that happens street creep will still push against the lower portion of the slab and can still result in damage to the driveway or the home's foundation.
 Residents should also continue monitoring their driveway's expansion joints for signs of compression to ensure problems don't develop later.

-If you have a concern that your property may have street creep and may file a concern with the City.
-The City will send someone to inspect your propoerty.
+If you feel that your property may have street creep you may enter a concern with the City by clicking on the report a concern link below.
+The City will send someone to inspect your property.
+Report a Concern.